Japanese Brazilians: Reversal in the migration flow (Dekasegi)

-Cities and prefectures with the most Brazilians in Japan are: Hamamatsu, Aichi, Shizuoka, Kanagawa, Saitama, and Gunma.
+By 2007, there were 313,770 Brazilians legally residing in Japan.
+Cities and prefectures with the most Brazilians in Japan were Hamamatsu, Aichi, Shizuoka, Kanagawa, Saitama, and Gunma.
 Brazilians in Japan are usually educated.
 However, they are employed in the Japanese automotive and electronics factories.
-Most Brazilians go to Japan attracted by the recruiting agencies (legal or illegal) in conjunction with the factories.
 Many Brazilians are subjected to hours of exhausting work, earning a small salary by Japanese standards.
 Nevertheless, in 2002, Brazilians living in Japan sent US$2.5 billion to Brazil.

-Due to the financial crisis of 2007–2010, many Brazilians returned from Japan to Brazil.
-From January 2011 to March, it is estimated that 20,000 Brazilian immigrants left Japan.
+Due to the severe financial crisis that hit Japan starting in 2008, many Brazilians returned to Brazil.
+By 2014, the Brazilian community in the country had decreased to 177,953 people.
+On the other hand, in 2023, the Brazilian community in Japan grew again, totaling 211,840 people.

+In 2018, there was a new amendment to the Japanese immigration law, allowing descendants of Japanese born abroad up to the fourth generation (great-grandchildren) to work in Japan.
+However, for great-grandchildren, the law established stricter requirements, including an age limit and proof of Japanese language proficiency.
+As a result, few visas were issued: the Japanese government expected to grant 4,000 visas annually, but only 43 applications were approved in the first year of the new legislation, 17 of them to Brazilians.

+In 2022, Brazilians formed the fourth-largest community of foreign workers residing in Japan, after the Chinese, Koreans and Filipinos.
+In 2023, the Brazilian community in Japan was the fifth-largest Brazilian community outside Brazil, surpassed only by the communities in the United States, Portugal, Paraguay, and the United Kingdom.

 Brazilian identity in Japan

 In Japan, many Japanese Brazilians suffer prejudice because they do not know how to speak Japanese fluently.
 Despite their Japanese appearance, Brazilians in Japan are culturally Brazilians, usually only speaking Portuguese, and are treated as foreigners.

 The children of Dekasegi Brazilians encounter difficulties in Japanese schools.
 Thousands of Brazilian children are out of school in Japan.

 The Brazilian influence in Japan is growing.
 Tokyo has the largest carnival parade outside of Brazil itself.
 Portuguese is the third most spoken foreign language in Japan, after Chinese and Korean, and is among the most studied languages by students in the country.
 In Oizumi, it is estimated that 15% of the population speak Portuguese as their native language.
 Japan has two newspapers in the Portuguese language, besides radio and television stations spoken in that language.
 The Brazilian fashion and Bossa Nova music are also popular among Japanese.
 In 2005, there were an estimated 302,000 Brazilian nationals in Japan, of whom 25,000 also hold Japanese citizenship.